← back

 September 2022

-Talk at NVIDIA: RoCE vs. InfiniBand Performance for Large-Scale ML
+Presented on RoCE vs. InfiniBand Performance for Large-Scale ML at NVIDIA

 I presented an analysis of RoCE vs. InfiniBand performance gaps for large-scale ML workloads to NVIDIA’s Mellanox networking group.